Exclusive Supermask Subnetwork Training for Continual Learning: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Marc'Aurelio Ranzato, Xiang Zhou, Swarnadeep Saha, and Archiki Prasad for their helpful discussions.
-This work was supported by ARO Award W911NF2110220, NSF-CAREER Award 1846185, DARPA Machine-Commonsense (MCS) Grant N66001-19-2-4031.
+We thank Marc'Aurelio Ranzato for the helpful discussions to formulate the initial idea.
+We thank the reviewers and Xiang Zhou, Swarnadeep Saha, and Archiki Prasad for their valuable feedback on this paper.
+This work was supported by NSF-CAREER Award 1846185, DARPA Machine-Commonsense (MCS) Grant N66001-19-2-4031, Microsoft Investigator Fellowship, and Google and AWS cloud compute awards.
 The views contained in this article are those of the authors and not of the funding agency.